 Spinal cord stimulators come in 3 main types:

-that's outside the body.
-This stimulator is rarely used today because of newer designs
+body.
+This stimulator is rarely used today because of newer designs and better technology.

 With all 3 types of spinal cord stimulators, you control the level of electricity